atstep01/Pong/README.md

 # Pong
-Recreation of the classic game, Pong
+Recreation of the classic game, Pong.
+Made in highschool.

+##Known glitches